Human rights in the Democratic Republic of the Congo: Disappearance

-There were no confirmed reports of politically motivated disappearances by government forces; however, security forces allegedly abducted civilians during the year.
-For example, according to MONUC, FARDC soldiers abducted four civilians from Kagaba, Ituri District in early March and later killed them.
-The soldiers also raped several women and dragged a 74-year-old woman more than 100 yards along the ground.
-There were no reports of authorities taking action against the soldiers involved.

-Armed groups operating outside government control kidnapped numerous persons, often for forced labor, military service, or sexual services.
-Many of the victims disappeared (see section 1.g.).
+In 2020 there were reports of disappearances attributable to the SSF.

 Torture and other cruel, inhuman, or degrading treatment or punishment

+Instances of violence in 2006 include;

-On June 12, the transitional government promulgated a new law criminalizing torture; however, during the year security services continued to torture civilians, particularly detainees and prisoners.
+On June 12, 2006, the transitional government promulgated a new law criminalizing torture; however, during that year security services continued to torture civilians, particularly detainees and prisoners.
 There were unconfirmed reports that members of the security services tortured or abused civilians to settle personal disputes.
 Authorities had taken no known action against the soldiers who committed the abuses described below by year's end.

-FARDC soldiers allegedly tortured a diamond digger in Mbuji Mayi, Eastern Kasai Province on March 13.
+In 2006, FARDC soldiers allegedly tortured a diamond digger in Mbuji Mayi, Eastern Kasai Province on March 13.
 Three soldiers took the digger to a cell, suspended him upside down from an electrified post, and beat him for two hours to extract the names of ex-military groups illegally working in the concession of the Mine of Bakwanga (MIBA) diamond parastatal.
 Republican Guard (GR) troops arbitrarily arrested and tortured 84 fishermen in Equateur Province on August 24.
 The soldiers allegedly stripped, trampled, and beat the men before locking them in an underground cell in inhuman conditions for three days.
 They also confiscated the fishermen's voting cards.

-In Kahorohoro, South Kivu Province, FARDC soldiers under the command of Lieutenant Colonel Mutupeke allegedly arrested, beat, whipped 60 times, and tortured an eighteen-year-old male on September 1 to extract confession of a crime.

-Security services employed cruel, inhuman, and degrading punishment.

-On March 28, GR Lieutenant Mukalayi accused a man in Kinshasa of denouncing the head of state and demanded $50 (26,500 Congolese francs) as a "fine."
+In 2006, GR Lieutenant Mukalayi accused a man in Kinshasa of denouncing the head of state and demanded $50 (26,500 Congolese francs) as a "fine."
 When the man failed to pay, soldiers took him to a military camp, demanded to know if he supported opposition groups, and reportedly struck him fifty times until he began to hemorrhage internally.

-On May 21, a police officer in Kindu, Maniema Province arbitrarily arrested a civilian working on the political campaign of the minister of the interior.
+A police officer in Kindu, Maniema Province arbitrarily arrested a civilian working on the political campaign of the minister of the interior.
 They allegedly beat the civilian seriously on his face and genitals.
 The officer worked for the governor, a political opponent of the minister.
 No known action had been taken against the soldiers by year's end.